pulumi/terraform-provider-aws/website/docs/r/fsx_lustre_file_system.html.markdown

 * `import_path` - (Optional) S3 URI (with optional prefix) that you're using as the data repository for your FSx for Lustre file system.
 For example, `s3://example-bucket/optional-prefix/`.
 * `imported_file_chunk_size` - (Optional) For files imported from a data repository, this value determines the stripe count and maximum amount of data per file (in MiB) stored on a single physical disk.
 Can only be specified with `import_path` argument.
 Defaults to `1024`.
 Minimum of `1` and maximum of `512000`.
 * `security_group_ids` - (Optional) A list of IDs for the security groups that apply to the specified network interfaces created for file system access.
 These security groups will apply to all network interfaces.
-* `tags` - (Optional) A map of tags to assign to the file system.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the file system. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `weekly_maintenance_start_time` - (Optional) The preferred start time (in `d:HH:MM` format) to perform weekly maintenance, in the UTC time zone.
 * `deployment_type` - (Optional) - The filesystem deployment type.
 One of: `SCRATCH_1`, `SCRATCH_2`, `PERSISTENT_1`. `SCRATCH_1` deployment types cannot have `storage_capacity` increased.
 * `kms_key_id` - (Optional) ARN for the KMS Key to encrypt the file system at rest, applicable for `PERSISTENT_1` deployment_type.
 Defaults to an AWS managed KMS Key.